Stanko/kostatadic.com/content/blog/2017-11-18-a-beautiful-neighbour/index.md

 ]
 +++

-Every time I see you walking up the street, beautiful and nice, elegant and sweet, the whole world seems so bright, perfect and complete, and I only hope that our eyes will meet...
+Every time I see you walking up the street,
+beautiful and nice, elegant and sweet,
+the whole world seems so bright, perfect and complete,
+and I only hope that our eyes will meet…

 **_12/11/2017_**